-At this time I was bantering ideas around with a friend, Tony Duggan-Smith another former Larrivee apprentice and member of the popular Canadian band Pukka Orchestra.
+At this time, I was bantering ideas around with a friend, Tony Duggan-Smith – another former Larrivee apprentice and member of the popular Canadian band Pukka Orchestra.
 While trying to figure out how to achieve my goals without compromising the sound, it became clear to us that by tapering the body, the box volume could remain the same (maintaining low end) while the depth of the body could be decreased under the right arm providing better comfort and visual access to the top.
 (Tony played a big part in this.
 Thank you Tony.)

 As time went on, it became evident that the wedge shape had some extra benefits.
-As well as making the strings easier to see, players find that the Wedge increases their overall playing comfort level.
+As well as making the strings easier to see, players found that the Wedge increases their overall playing comfort level.

-When songwriter (and good friend) Bruce Cockburn developed a pinched nerve in his right arm, he traded in his deep bodied Manzer steel string for a Wedged Manzer model.
+When songwriter (and good friend) Bruce Cockburn developed a pinched nerve in his right arm, he traded in his deep bodied Manzer Steel String for a Wedged Manzer model.
 Almost immediately, the pain went away.
 He was very happy and very relieved.
 Me too.

 Since then several regular Manzer Guitar customers have traded in their pre-Wedged models for the Wedged version.
 If you experience playing arm discomfort, I highly recommend switching to a Wedged guitar.

 I still like to invite people who have never experienced a Wedged guitar to play one, and then wait for them to comment on how comfortable it is to play.
 Then I point out the Wedge shape.